Saturday, September 23, 2023

 3. Teej Festival

-The gorgeous women of Rajasthan are accompanied by the men of their tribe in their dance.
-It’s highly interesting to watch her guys dance together while playing instruments like the pungi, Khumalo, and dholak, and their spectacular dance performance fills the mind with joy.
+Teej Festival is a festival that takes place in Teej.
+In the festival, the men of their tribe accompany the gorgeous women of Rajasthan in their dance.
+It’s highly interesting to watch men dance together while playing instruments like the pungi, Khumalo, and dholak, and their spectacular dance performance fills the mind with joy.

 Conclusion